 B.A. in Philosophy

-The 129-credit Bachelor of Arts in Philosophy comprises 33 credits in philosophy, in addition to the general requirements for an LIU Post degree.
+The 129-credit Bachelor of Arts in Philosophy comprises 30 credits in philosophy, in addition to the general requirements for an LIU Post degree.
 Majors are encouraged to develop a coherent minor program of their choice by selecting at least 18 credits in one other area of study.
-Our faculty members are active scholars who publish regularly on subjects ranging from medical ethics to logic.
-The analytical skills you will develop are highly valuable assets for success in all professions.
+More information about the Philosophy course offerings can be found in the LIU Post Undergraduate Bulletin.
+And for more information about what sets our program apart, read the message from the Department Chair.